 The series follows the life of anti-social, pain killer addict, witty and arrogant medical doctor Gregory House with only half a muscle in his right leg.
-He and his team of medical doctors try to cure very ill ordinary people in the United States of America.
+He and his team of medical doctors try to cure complex and rare diseases from very ill ordinary people in the United States of America.
 Written by

 In some episodes, doctors are seen restraining a patient during a seizure.
 Patients having a seizure should never be restrained, as doing so can cause more harm.
 See more »

 210 of 260 people found this review helpful.

 Was this review helpful to you?